KoayYeowTeik/ASG2/README.md

 GAME 2 IDEA - Kenan
 Fruit Ninja(Lego Brick Version)
 Cut as many Bricks as possible to earn prizes
+# For testing the website use email account: koayyt05@gmail.com and password:password123 to log in.

 # Facz Bricks Website run-through
 ## Website Features